ExchangeUnion/docs/XU-TechnicalPaper.md

 - Access to liquidity of combined order books of all participating exchanges
 - Access to new trading pairs
 - Access to the best price across all participating exchanges
-- All through one account on one exchange of the users choice
+- All through one account on one exchange of the user's choice

 The advantages for exchanges:
 - Access to larger user base, including individual traders in the network
 - Additional revenue stream from individual traders & traders of other exchanges, while keeping trading fee revenues on outgoing trades
 - Robust, decentralized, and censorship-resistant trading infrastructure
-- New product opportunities which use XUD: wallets, merchant services etc.
+- New product opportunities which use `xud`: wallets, merchant services etc.

-Using [atomic swaps](#32-atomic-swaps), XUD eliminates the need for trust between peers on the network.
+Using [atomic swaps](#32-atomic-swaps), `xud` eliminates the need for trust between peers on the network.
 This allows any exchange and any trader to join the network and trade, while both sides can rest assured that their funds are safe throughout the whole cycle of a trade.
 Importantly, to achieve this, Exchange Union does not use an intermediary asset or debt representation of an asset ([IOU](https://www.investopedia.com/terms/i/iou.asp)).
 It uses the actual native underlying currency, like BTC or ETH, which only live on the bitcoin and ethereum blockchain respectively.
 Consequently, Exchange Union doesn't have its own blockchain.
 It connects native blockchains like bitcoin or ethereum on layer 2 via [payment channels](#31-payment-channels), atomic swaps and adds a p2p layer to exchange & match orders which we call [decentralized order book (DOB)](#33-decentralized-order-book-dob).

-A major design goal of XUD is, that no single point of failure (SPOF) can cause a shutdown of the network, eliminating critical attack vectors like DDOS and increasing censorship resistance.
+A major design goal of `xud` is, that no single point of failure (SPOF) can cause a shutdown of the network, eliminating critical attack vectors like DDOS and increasing censorship resistance.
 The main **difference from existing decentralized exchanges**, like [IDEX](https://idex.market/), [Etherdelta](https://etherdelta.com), [Airswap](https://airswap.io/) or relayers on [0x](https://0xproject.com) is, that **orders are matched decentralized** and **trades on Exchange Union settle instantly**.
 Instant settlement is achieved by using above mentioned payment channels, whereas decentralized exchanges today settle trades on-chain; which can take up to an hour or more.
 Also, costs for on-chain transactions can be high depending on the network  costly; transaction fees can be equivalent to several dollars at peak times which doesn't make it a reasonable method for smaller trades.
-Finally, XUD enables cross-chain trading, that means it is not limited to tokens of one specific chain.
-Most DEXes today are limited to ERC-20 tokens on ethereum, whereas XUD can expend any token or cryptocurrency supporting payment channels and [HTLCs](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts).
+Finally, `xud` enables cross-chain trading, that means it is not limited to tokens of one specific chain.
+Most DEXes today are limited to ERC-20 tokens on ethereum, whereas `xud` can expend any token or cryptocurrency supporting payment channels and [HTLCs](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts).

 ## 3. Under the hood

-This chapter treats the technologies ‘payment channels’, ‘atomic swaps’ the basic functionality of the decentralized order book.
-XUD exposes a simple API designed for exchanges and, together with XUD nodes of other exchanges, forms the decentralized network connecting the exchanges.
-XUD is available as [installable software](https://github.com/ExchangeUnion/xud/wiki/Installation) and will additionally be provided in form of a docker container which packages all necessary things to operate XUD.
+This chapter treats the technologies ‘payment channels’, ‘atomic swaps’ the basic functionality of the decentralized order book. `xud` exposes a simple API designed for exchanges and, together with `xud` nodes of other exchanges, forms the decentralized network connecting the exchanges. `xud` is available as [installable software](https://github.com/ExchangeUnion/xud/wiki/Installation) and will additionally be provided in form of a docker container which packages all necessary things to operate `xud`.

 3.1.
 Payment Channels
 ---------------------
 The idea of payment channels is around for a while, even Satoshi already explored [*high-frequency transactions*](https://en.bitcoin.it/wiki/Payment_channels).
-Then, with bidirectional channels, the inception of today's **Lightning Network** by Joseph Poon and Tadge Dryja, payment channels became more widely known.
+Then, with bidirectional channels, the inception of today's **Lightning Network** by [Joseph Poon and Tadge Dryja]((https://lightning.network/lightning-network-paper.pdf)), payment channels became more widely known.
 In short, payment channels enable instant, off-chain transfer of a digital token or coin, like bitcoin, directly between *two* parties.
 Payment channels are opened and closed via one on-chain transaction.
 A payment channel uses unbroadcast, but signed and fully valid on-chain transactions, which are sent back and forth between the two parties to do transactions.
 Since these unbroadcast transactions are merely data packets which are send via the internet layer and don't need to be validated on a blockchain, transfers are as fast as the internet connection between the two parties.

-Transactions are held on each side of the channel, in our case on the exchange’s XUD, representing the balance of each party.
-They use a multi-signature address as their input (the funding address) and point at two different addresses for their output, each controlled by one exchange.
-Setting up payment channels can be compared to transferring coins into a sidechain - coins have to be committed to a payment channel via a native on-chain transaction.
-This transaction 'locks' coins on the underlying chain and 'unlocks' them in the channel.
+Transactions are held on each side of the channel, representing the balance of each party.
+These use a multi-signature address as their input (the funding address) and point at two different addresses for their output, each controlled by one exchange.
+Setting up payment channels can be compared to depositing cash into a bank to make it usable via online banking.
+In the same way, coins are deposited into a payment channel via the funding transaction to be usable on the channel.
+Once the coins were deposited, these are not usable on the underlying blockchain.

 With this mechanism, payment channels are trustless.
-Trustless means one bitcoin in a payment channel is backed by one locked bitcoin on the blockchain and can be transferred between two parties securely, even though only the opening and closing transaction are included in the blockchain.
-Simplified, this is secure, because all transactions are valid on the underlying blockchain and can be broadcast by either party at any time.
-So both parties can rest assured to be in possession of the respective funds when receiving a transaction from the other party in a channel.
+Trustless means one bitcoin in a payment channel is pegged to one locked bitcoin on the blockchain and can be transferred between two parties securely, even though only the opening and closing transaction are included in the blockchain.
+This is secure because all transactions are valid on the underlying blockchain and can be broadcast by either party at any time.
+Both parties are in possession of their respective funds within the payment channel.

 Payment channels also allow secure and trustless *routing* of funds through intermediaries using a technology called [Hashed Timelock Contracts (HTLCs)](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts), which eliminate the need for a direct channel between everyone.
 The [Lightning White Paper](https://lightning.network/lightning-network-paper.pdf) describes this in detail.
 This is useful since usually a few payment channels to some other nodes are enough to reach the rest of the network.
-The payment channel layer of XUD is comprised by the feature-rich [LND](https://github.com/lightningnetwork/lnd/) implementation for payment channels on BTC & LTC and by the [raiden](https://github.com/raiden-network/raiden/) implementation for payment channels on ETH, including all ERC20 tokens.
-XUD will rely on improved [auto-pilot](https://github.com/lightningnetwork/lnd/tree/master/autopilot) features to manage channels and routing fees automatically.
+The payment channel layer of `xud` is comprised by the feature-rich [LND](https://github.com/lightningnetwork/lnd/) implementation for payment channels on BTC & LTC and by the [raiden](https://github.com/raiden-network/raiden/) implementation for payment channels on ETH, including all ERC20 tokens. `xud` will rely on improved [auto-pilot](https://github.com/lightningnetwork/lnd/tree/master/autopilot) features to manage channels and routing fees automatically.
 Exact amounts of routing fees are hard to quote in advance of a trade and since we expect these to be negligibly low in future, exchanges are meant to use their [revenue from Exchange Union](#39-incentivisation---the-role-of-xuc) to offset routing fees.

-Each participating exchange runs its own XUD instance, which opens payment channels on each chain it desires to enable trading for.
-This means, if for example an exchange wants to enable its users to trade bitcoin and litecoin through XUD, it has to open a payment channel on the litecoin blockchain & on the bitcoin blockchain to at least one other exchange in the union.
+Each participating exchange runs its own `xud` instance, which opens payment channels on each chain it desires to enable trading for.
+For example, if an exchange wants to enable trading on bitcoin and litecoin through `xud`, it would need payment channels on both the litecoin and bitcoin blockchains.
 Payment channels in XU are meant to be kept open long-term.
 Since routing is and will be relatively unreliable for larger amounts in the foreseeable future, the current design encourages larger, direct channels between exchanges.
 Currently, lnd's maximum channel size is temporarily limited to 0.16777216 BTC.
 This can be lifted using a so-called [wumbo](https://github.com/lightningnetwork/lightning-rfc/wiki/Lightning-Specification-1.1-Proposal-States)-bit.
-To achieve long-term scalability, even with routing, we will rely on multiple channels, which carry out partial transfers of one atomic payment as proposed in the [AMP protocol by Laolu and Conner](https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-February/000993.html).
+To achieve long-term scalability, even with routing, we will take advantage of multiple channels, which carry out partial transfers of one atomic payment as proposed in the [AMP protocol by Laolu and Conner](https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-February/000993.html).

-In general, all BIP 199 compatible payment channels can be supported by XUD directly, other chains may implement HTLC swaps via smart contracts.
+In general, all BIP 199 compatible payment channels can be supported by `xud` directly, other chains may implement HTLC swaps via smart contracts.
 The payment channel standard on bitcoin and litecoin is called the [lightning network](https://lightning.network/) and compatible implementations are maintained by the companies [ACINQ](https://github.com/ACINQ/eclair), [Lightning Labs](https://lightning.engineering/) and [Blockstream](https://blockstream.com/) which are all [intercompatible] by following the so-called [BOLT](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) specifications.
 Ethereum’s most advanced payment channel technology is the ‘[Raiden Network](https://raiden.network/)’ and is mainly maintained by the company [Brainbot](http://www.brainbot.com/).

-**XUD, using LND and Raiden, represents a sub-graph of the lightning & raiden network.
-It's a primary goal to remain fully compatible with the [lightning BOLT specifications (BOLT)](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) and with the specifications of the raiden network.** XUD acts as a wrapper for the payment channel layer and encapsulates lightning and raiden daemons with as little modifications as possible.
+**`xud`, using LND and Raiden, represents a part of the lightning & raiden network.
+The primary goal is to remain fully compatible with the [lightning BOLT specifications (BOLT)](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) and with the specifications of the raiden network.** `xud` acts as a wrapper for the payment channel layer and encapsulates lightning and raiden daemons with as little modifications as possible.

-Summary: XUD uses payment channels in combination with atomic swaps to instantly settle trades on the Exchange Union network.
+Summary: `xud` uses payment channels in combination with atomic swaps to instantly settle trades on the Exchange Union network.
 Check [this](https://github.com/ExchangeUnion/Docs/blob/master/2018-09-19%20Lightning%20Dev%20Meetup%20Ellis%20%26%20Bob.pdf) visual walk-through of a trade.

 3.2.
 Atomic Swaps